Last updated on August 27th, 2023 at 04:40 pm

 - You can hang from almost any surface that allows the flowers to hang, such as a hook, a rack, an inverted wire basket, a coat hanger, or a specially designed hanging line.

-- If hanging in larger amounts, a special hanging line is ideal, and will have the strength to hold many bundles of flowers.
+- If drying in larger amounts, a special hanging line is ideal, and will have the strength to hold many bundles of flowers.

 - To hang upside down, bundle together small bunches of statice, in groups of five to six stems.
 Tie the bundle with an elastic band, which will help keep the stems together as they shrink in diameter and dry.